dengyecode/T-former_image_inpainting/README.md

-# T-former: An Efficient Transformer for Image Inpainting (ACM MM 2022)
+# T-former: An Efficient Transformer for Image Inpainting
+This is the code for ACM multimedia 2022 “T-former: An Efficient Transformer for Image Inpainting”
 # train:
 python train.py --no_flip --no_rotation --no_augment --image_file your_data --lr 1e-4
 # fine_tune: